B-Bharath/mulesoft-ai-notes/MCP-ModelContextProtocol.md

 - `SSE (Server-Sent Events)` – HTTP-based, used for remote servers

 ---
+REST vs MCP:
+REST is like the language of the internet: it's a set of rules for how one computer asks another for a specific piece of data (like a weather report or a user profile).MCP, on the other hand, is like a universal adapter designed specifically for AI "brains."

 ## MCP in MuleSoft Context
 MuleSoft can act as an **MCP Server**, exposing Anypoint Platform APIs and integrations as tools that AI agents can invoke.